dch/glazier/README.md

 3. cygwin path for other build tools like make, autoconf, libtool
 4. the remaining windows system path

-The express start is to:

-* start an SDK shell via `setenv.cmd /Release /x86`
+It seems this is a challenge for most environments, so `glazier` just assumes you're using [chocolatey] and takes care of the rest.

+- start your `SDK prompt` as above
-* launch a cygwin erl-ified shell via `c:\relax\bin\shell.cmd`
+- launch a cygwin erl-ified shell via `c:\relax\bin\shell.cmd`
+- select R14B04 unless you know what you are doing
-* go to next section to compile Erlang/OTP
+- go to next section to compile Erlang/OTP

 Alternatively, you can launch your own cmd prompt, and ensure that your system path is correct first in the win32 side before starting cygwin.
 Once in cygwin